hbase-rdd/hbase-rdd/README.md

 This guide assumes you are using SBT.
 Usage of similar tools like Maven or Leiningen should work with minor differences as well.

-A Jar for HBase-RDD is not available yet.
-For the time being, you can publish it in your local repository with
+A Jar for the preliminary version is available on the Sonatype snapshots repository.
+You can add the repository with

-    sbt publish-local
+    resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

-Then, you can use it inside a Spark project by adding the following dependency in sbt:
+Then, you can add the following dependency in sbt:

-    dependencies += "unicredit" %% "hbase-rdd" % "0.2.2"
+    dependencies += "eu.unicredit" %% "hbase-rdd" % "0.2.2-SNAPSHOT"

 Currently, the project depends on the following artifacts: